zachwe/tortoise-tts/README.md

 If you've done everything right, you shouldn't have any errors.

-#####

 ##### Note on DirectML Support

 PyTorch-DirectML is very, very experimental and is still not production quality.
 There's some headaches with the need for hairy kludgy patches.

-These patches rely on transfering the tensor between the GPU and CPU as a hotfix, so performance is definitely harmed.
+These patches rely on transfering the tensor between the GPU and CPU as a hotfix for some unimplemented functions, so performance is definitely harmed.

+Both half precision (float16) and use of `kv_cache`ing for the autoregressive sampling pass are disabled when using DirectML
+* I haven't been assed to find an (elegant) autocast to float16 for the DirectML backend
+* `kv_cache`ing will silently crash the program if used

-Both the conditional latent computation and the vocoder pass have to be done on the CPU entirely because of some quirks with DirectML.
+Both the conditional latent computation and the vocoder pass have to be done on the CPU entirely because of some quirks with DirectML:
+* computing conditional latents will outright crash, I forget the error
+* performing the vocoder on the GPU will produce garbage audio

 On my 6800XT, VRAM usage climbs almost the entire 16GiB, so be wary if you OOM somehow.
-Low VRAM flags may NOT have any additional impact from the constant copying anyways.
+The `Low VRAM` flag may NOT have any additional impact from the constant copying anyways, as the models and tensors already swap between CPU and GPU.

 For AMD users, I still might suggest using Linux+ROCm as it's (relatively) headache free, but I had stability problems.